OrpheusGr/Discord-IRC-Bridge/README.md

   - !usernick - Shows another user's nick, or their saved nick, only used by users in botop list
   - !myircnick - Shows the user's IRC nick, or their saved one, if there is one, when they don't have a connected client.
 - Found and fixed a couple bugs

-June 14th 2023
-- Added a setup wizard that makes or edits a config
-- The clients that are made will be saved and reconnected when the bot is restarted
-- The settings are now saved in a .pkl file and are not edited by hand
-- Added 2 distinct modes of client creation. a) use of !joinirc command or b) automated client creation when a user sends a message.
-- Added a time limit to disconnect clients for inactivity (no messages sent for X amount of time)

 For less recent updates see changelog.md